Am I Ever Gonna See Your Face Again: Worldschooling in a Nutshell

 But I’m not alone in following my dreams.
 Worldschooling has been the catalyst for many other children and teens to step forth and follow their passions.
 I’m honoured to know some of these incredible dreamers and doers and call them my friends.

 There’s Noah Taylor, 15-year-old musician, recording artist and world explorer, who called an RV home for most of his childhood as he travelled all around North America with his family.
-At a young age, Noah was given the space, trust, and respect to craft his own unique life and is now on the cusp of releasing his album with a prestigious commercial record label.
+At a young age, Noah was given the space, trust, and respect to craft his own unique life and is now on the cusp of releasing his own album.

 There’s Hannah Miller, who from the age of 11 travelled the world with her family, visiting 26 countries.
 While Hannah travelled, she shared her stories through her nom du plume Edventure Girl, in a matter-of-fact / point-of-view style blog.
 While her parents took a more conventional approach to Worldschooling, opting for formal curriculum-based learning, it was Hannah’s traveling and experiences of the world, its cultures and its people that inspired her to go to University to study her passion of Geography.
 Today, while Hannah is at the end of her second year of Uni, having just received a prestigious international internship in her chosen field of study, she is also a self-supporting budding entrepreneur, who teaches writing via Skype, has ghostwritten a book, does paid freelance writing and is a musician and entertainer, who in the summer months in Canada, takes to the streets as a fiddling fairy, entertaining while earning her keep and doing the things she loves, living up to her pen name.